d3fend/d3fend-ontology/extensions/ocsf/readme.md

 Objects are collections of contextually related attributes in OCSF that represent an entity.
 These object classes types should be mapped to equivalent classes in D3FEND wherever appropriate.

+### attribute.rqg
+This SPARQL-Generate function should take a source attribute in JSON and construct an owl:DatatypeProperty or owl:ObjectProperty based on the known constraints declared in OCSF via the attribute dictionary.

+### type.rqg
+This SPARQL-Generate function should take a source type in JSON and construct an rdfs:Datatype definition for it.

+### event.rqg
+This SPARQL-Generate function should take a source event in JSON and construct an owl:Class definition for it with restrictions based on the related attributes.

+### object.rqg
+This SPARQL-Generate function should take a source object in JSON and construct an owl:Class definition for it with restrictions based on the related attributes.

+### jsonschema.rqg
+This SPARQL-Generate function should take a source object in JSON Schema and construct a basic JSON Schema in RDF class representing it.